 I considered the Leung Ting version as a possible offshoot, but upon further consideration, even though Leung Ting made some significant changes to the footwork, stance, and pivoting, and changed the delivery of the basic front kick, he still kept all of the fundamental principles and concepts, and his wing tsun is still similar enough to other lineages that it is hard to tell them apart, unless you have actually studied his lineage.

 I also considered whether or not Bruce Lee’s Jeet Kune Do could be considered to be an offshoot.
-However, jeet kune do is made up, for the most part, out of only one third wing chun, with one third western boxing, and one third the principles and some of the footwork of fencing, along with some kicking techniques borrowed from many other arts.
+However, jeet kune do was created from only one third wing chun, with one third western boxing, and one third from the principles, concepts, and some of the footwork of fencing, along with some kicking techniques he borrowed from Northern Shaolin and taekwando.

 Furthermore, at the end of his life, Bruce Lee de-emphasized and greatly simplified the Wing Chun portion of Jeet Kune Do, which started to resemble kick boxing more and more.
 I would consider jeet kune do to be essentially a very different art than wing chun.